 Walking into the MasterChef studio for the first time was an extremely surreal but amazing feeling and at that stage I didn't know I would get to know the place so well.
 The first day of cooking was exciting, I just couldn't believe that I was actually there and that same feeling continued all through the series.

-Being critiqued by Monica and Greg at the start of the competition was quite intimidating but luckily they were pretty happy with what I did so they put me through to cook for Michel Roux Junior.
+Being critiqued by Monica and Greg at the start of the competition was quite intimidating but luckily they were happy with what I cooked so they put me through to cook for Michel.

 Cooking for Michel was such a great learning experience, he's such a great teacher and throughout the competition he was very fair with his comments about our food.

 I already had a lot of respect for Michel as a chef and now also the fact that he's such a great, humble guy also.
 Over the course of the competition I had many ups and downs and at a few times wasn't quite sure if I could go on but I think the mixture of excitement and adrenalin got me through to the end.
 A couple of times I really felt I was in trouble, particularly when cooking for the critics, I just didn't think I would get the food done on time but somehow I did.
 I wasn't the happiest with what I produced and the critics weren't too impressed either but luckily enough Michel and Greg thought I had done enough and they put me through to the next round.

 From then on I was really concentrating on getting the right balance between beautiful looking food and perfect balanced flavours.
 I really wanted to impress and prove to Michel and Greg that they had made the right choice in keeping me in the competition.